ghendoscopy-source/Demographicfill/README.md

-# Demographicfill - Scans id document with colour coded accuraacy indcator and fills form 1 and also stres road and accuracy indicators
+# Demographicfill - Scans id document with colour coded accuraacy indcator and fills form 1 and also stores road and accuracy indicators